Vers le site du M�morial de la Shoah Retour � la page d'accueil g�n�rale

 Projects of the year 2004-2005: slideshows

-What memory to transmit for Auschwitz?
+What memory should be transmitted for Auschwitz?

-Three students from L-1 at the Cordouan high school in Royan created a slideshow on the memory of the Shoah as part of the TPE.
+Three students from the Cordouan high school in Royan created a slideshow on the memory of the Shoah as part of the TPE.
 Their work addresses the testimony of survivors, the organization of commemorations and the presence of the Shoah in art and literature, but also returns to the negation of this past by revisionist theorists.

 Lycée Cordouan - Royan (17)